It can be hard to find individual time with your kids, but it’s possible. Here are some easy ways to find that time to help your children flourish.

-The more kids you have the more difficult this is and you don’t need to feel like all you’re doing is trying to find big portions of time to spend with each child.
+The more kids you have, the more difficult this is and you don’t need to feel like all you’re doing is trying to find big portions of time to spend with each child.

-Scroll down and find easy ways to give your children individual attention without having to go on dates every other day to fit it all in.
+Without further ado, scroll down and find easy ways to give your children individual attention without having to go on dates every other day to fit it all in.

 What One-On-One Time With You Does For Your Kids

-It doesn’t have to be as hard as you think, and here are some reasons it really helps kids.
+Truly, it doesn’t have to be as hard as you think, and here are some reasons it really helps kids.